Sneethan/gntle-habits/README.md

 - `/habit restock-list`: View your restock items
 - `/habit restock-remove <item_name>`: Remove a restock item
 - `/habit restock-done <item_name>`: Mark an item as restocked

+### Morning Briefing System
+- `/briefing opt-in <time> <location>`: Subscribe to daily briefings at specified time
+- `/briefing opt-out`: Unsubscribe from daily briefings
+- `/briefing set-time <time>`: Update briefing delivery time
+- `/briefing set-location <location>`: Update your location for weather information
+- `/briefing set-bus-origin <nickname> <address>`: Set your transit journey starting point
+- `/briefing set-bus-destination <nickname> <address>`: Set your transit journey destination
+- `/briefing status`: Check your current briefing settings
+- `/briefing test`: Send a test briefing to check your settings
+- `/briefing countdown-add <event> <date>`: Add event countdowns to your briefings

+## Morning Briefings

+The Morning Briefing system provides personalized daily information including:

+- **Weather Forecasts**: Current conditions and daily forecast for your location
+- **Transit Information**: Bus schedule information using Google Maps Routes API (the modern replacement for Directions API)
+- **Traffic Analysis**: Real-time traffic conditions for driving between your set locations
+- **Google Maps Deep Links**: Open your route directly in Google Maps on your phone
+- **Restock Reminders**: Notifications about items that need restocking soon
+- **Event Countdowns**: Countdown to upcoming important events

+Briefings are sent via direct message at your specified time each day, and can be customized to include only the information you need.

 ## Design Philosophy